MidVille man indicted on weapons charge

 A Middle Village man was arraigned last Thursday on weapons and drug charges after allegedly aiming an assault rifle at an NYPD detective.

-Officials said Liriano was observed by the DEA’s New York Drug Enforcement Task Force, which was conducting an investigation, outside his residence at 85-25 Elliot Ave. accompanied by a bulldog and carrying what appeared to be an assault rifle.
+Officials said Julin Liriano was observed by the DEA’s New York Drug Enforcement Task Force, which was conducting an investigation, outside his residence at 85-25 Eliot Ave. accompanied by a bulldog and carrying what appeared to be an assault rifle.

 He was observed allegedly holding the rifle behind his back.
 Liriano then appeared to load the rifle and place it in front of his body before allegedly pointing it at a detective inside an unmarked car as it drove by.